hanslhansl/cpptkinter/README.md

 - __tkinter_: _tkinter's_ backend written in _c_
 - _cpptkinter_: [this library](https://github.com/hanslhansl/cpptkinter)
 - __cpptkinter_: the implementation of __tkinter_ in modern day _c++_ (also part of this project)
+- _ttk_: may refer to the [tk themed widget set](https://www.tcl-lang.org/man/tcl/TkCmd/ttk_intro.htm), or tkinter's or cpptkinter's implementation thereof (disambiguation is rarely necessary)

 The terminology applies to this file, the documentation and source code annotations.